 Where we receive notification from Crown Office that a case is to be prosecuted in the High Court we will notify you that automatic approval for the employment of counsel has been put in place.
 This does not need our prior approval.

-Where a case that has been identified as a High Court prosecution is subsequently indicted in the sheriff court, you require separate approval for counsel’s continued instruction.
+Where a case has been identified as a High Court case and is subsequently indicted in the Sheriff Court our prior approval is required for counsel’s continued instruction.

 If the application makes reference to the potential for early resolution of the case we will initially part grant that application for a consultation only which will allow counsel to discuss the terms of section 196 of the 1995 Act with the accused.

 If, after consultation with counsel, the accused wishes to plead guilty by section 76 indictment then the initial part grant can be extended to include all work required for the section 76 plea.

 Where we receive an application for prior approval for counsel very shortly after an accused person has appeared on petition we will refuse the application on the basis that it is premature and much of the early preparation in a case can be carried out by a solicitor (as dealing with the early stages of preparation and initial Crown disclosure is not of itself novel and/or complex).